-If loops are introduced into the NEM regional model, then the FLLFforward-looking loss factor methodology may need to be revised.
+If loops are introduced into the NEM regional model, then the FLLF methodology may need to be revised.

-5.7.3 Modelled generating unit and load data
+5.7.3.
+Modelled generating unit and load data

-Where the range of interconnector flows is less than approximately 75% of the technically available range of the interconnector flows or where the regression fit is poor, the resulting inter-regional loss faction equation will be unrepresentative.
+Where the range of interconnector flows is less than approximately 75% of the technically available range of the interconnector flows or where the regression fit is poor, the resulting inter-regional loss factorion equation will be unrepresentative.